illacloud/illa/ISSUES.md

 ## The issue life-cycle

 1. User files an issue.
-2. The `illa family` member provides feedback as soon as possible.
+2. The `illa cloud` member provides feedback as soon as possible.
-3. A conversation or discussion between `illa family` and the user.
+3. A conversation or discussion between `illa cloud` and the user.
 4. A pull request related to the issue will close it.
 5. Otherwise, we'll close the issue after seven days of no update.